 After completing this course and training 250 persons in 10 or more training groups, and if interested, the QPR Institute further trains and licenses "Master Trainers."
 Master QPR Trainers learn to train and certify other instructors, join the Institute's faculty, and, if qualified, become contract employees of the Institute.
 Those with clinical backgrounds may also learn to teach our advanced suicide risk assessment and risk management courses and, again, join our faculty and become contract employees.

-No volume discount pricing is offered for this training program.
-However, an international price schedule adjusted by World Bank economic Zones is published on our web site to determine the participant's fee for this course.
+An international price schedule adjusted by World Bank economic Zones is published on our web site to determine the participant's fee for this course.

-Each international participant certified is provided a license to translate, print, and sell these materials as part of the required elements of a QPR training event.
-For some, this "sale" of booklets and cards is designed to recover the cost of this training program and, if possible, create a profit to help expand suicide prevention programing for the instructor and his or her institution.
+Each individual international participant certified is provided a license to translate, print, and sell these materials as part of the required elements of a QPR training event.
+For some, this "sale" of booklets and cards is designed to recover the cost of this training program and, if possible, create a profit to help expand suicide prevention programming for the instructor and his or her institution.

 As one of the few major self-sustaining suicide prevention organizations in the world we believe two things: 1) preventing suicide is too important to be left to governments, and, 2) if you hope to change the world, start a business, or at least help sustain the one you work for.